Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Thermalization and Measurements

-In Eqs. (\ref{finite_time_average}, \ref{uieqn}), we put into effect the central theme of the current work: although the dynamics are generated by the full Hamiltonian $H_{\Lambda}$ of the entire system, the only relevant terms of the Hamiltonian for the dynamics of the local operator $Q_{i}^{H}$ (and for the above time average) are those of $\tilde{H}^{i}_{H}$.
+In Eqs. (\ref{finite_time_average}, \ref{uieqn}), we put into effect the central theme of the current work: although the dynamics are generated by the full Hamiltonian $H_{\Lambda}$ of the entire system, the only relevant terms of the Hamiltonian for the dynamics of the local operator $Q_{i}^{H}$ (and for the above time average) are those of the local Hamiltonian $\tilde{H}^{i}_{H}$.
 Now, here is a simple yet important point.
 If a measurement is averaged (performed) over a time interval ${\cal{T}}$ with ${\cal{T}} \gtrsim \hbar/\sigma_{\tilde{H}_{i}^{H}}$ then in the integral of Eq. (\ref{finite_time_average}), the oscillatory phases, borne by a finite variance $\sigma_{\tilde{H}_{i}^{H}}^2 = {\sf Tr} ( \rho_{\Lambda} (\Delta \tilde{H}_{i}^{H})^2)$ in the state $\rho_{\Lambda}$, will, approximately, average to zero.
-We stress that $\sigma_{\tilde{H}_{i}^{H}}$ denotes the standard deviation of the {\it {\underline{local}} Hamiltonian} $\tilde{H}_{i}^{H}$ governing the dynamics of particle $i$.
-In such a case, the short finite time average of Eq. (\ref{finite_time_average}) will remain unchanged also in the $\tau \to \infty$ limit.
-However, as emphasized in Section \ref{setup}, the long time limit of Eq. (\ref{finiteTime}) is none other than the equilibrium average,
+We stress that here $\sigma_{\tilde{H}_{i}^{H}}$ denotes the {\it standard deviation of the {\underline{local Hamiltonian}}} $\tilde{H}_{i}^{H}$ governing the dynamics of particle $i$ \footnote{Strictly speaking, we should look at the frequency variance of the integrand appearing in Eq. (\ref{finite_time_average}) and recall that the Hamiltonian $\tilde{H}^{H}_{i}(t)$ defining the time ordered exponential ${\mathbbm{U}}_{i}(t)$ is time dependent.
+We approximate the standard deviation by the time independent average of $(k_{B}T^{2} C _{v,i})$ as defined by Eq. (\ref{cv2}) over all $i$.}.
+In such a case, the short finite time average of Eq. (\ref{finite_time_average}) will remain unchanged also in the ${\cal{T}} \to \infty$ limit.

+As emphasized in Section \ref{setup}, the long time limit of Eq. (\ref{finiteTime}) is none other than the equilibrium average,

 Thus, for times